 Chief Executive Officer

-Lyn has overseen the Human Resources function at Abilities Network since 1999.
-Lyn’s works closely with Abilities Network’s program staff to ensure recruiting, training, performance management, compensation and legal compliance meet Abilities Network’s standards.
-With over 20 years of experience in HR in the human services, automotive and property management industries, Lyn enjoys partnering with management and operations staff to find creative solutions to ensure Abilities Network fulfills its mission and achieves its strategic goals.
+Before she served as CEO, she oversaw Human Resources at Abilities Network for 20 years, working closely with Abilities Network’s program staff to ensure recruiting, training, performance management, compensation, and legal compliance met Abilities Network’s standards.
+With over 20 years of experience in HR in the human services, automotive, and property management industries, Lyn enjoys partnering with management and operations staff to find creative solutions to ensure Abilities Network fulfills its mission and achieves its strategic goals.

-Lyn holds a Bachelor’s degree in English from Indiana University of Pennsylvania and her Masters in Business Administration from Loyola University Maryland.
-Lyn has been certified by HRCI as a Senior Professional Human Resources (SPHR) since 2001.
-She is also a long standing member of the Society of Human Resources Management and the Chesapeake Human Resources Association.
+Lyn holds a Bachelor’s degree in English from the Indiana University of Pennsylvania and her Master’s in Business Administration from Loyola University, Maryland.
+Lyn is certified by HRCI as a Senior Professional Human Resources (SPHR) and holds her SHRM-SCP certification from SHRM.
+She has served as a Commissioner on Harford County’s Human Relations Commission and is a long-standing member of the Society of Human Resources Management and the Chesapeake Human Resources Association.